DmitriySkibinsky/Algorithms-and-computation-methods/source/liner_matrix.md

 - 𝑥 is the vector of unknowns (of size 𝑛)
 - 𝑏 is the observation vector (of size 𝑚)

-The Tikhonov method proposes to modify this problem by adding a regularization term.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;The Tikhonov method proposes to modify this problem by adding a regularization term.
 The regularized version of the problem looks as follows:

 <p align="center">
   <img src="https://github.com/DmitriySkibinsky/Algorithms-and-computation-methods/blob/main/source/2.%20Solution%20of%20linear%20equations/img/tihonov.png" alt="tihonov"